asaiatin/asaiatin.github.io/_posts/2025-08-12-Persistent AI.md

 Not because you told it once, but because it's been paying attention.

 This isn't some distant future thing.
-The technology is basically there - we just need someone to put it together properly.
+Humane was a bit ahead of its time but what's to stop someone from using a whoop band of smartphone for repurposing if user consents.

 ### 2. AI That Learns From Working With You